dkelly255/PP4-Fantasy-Football-Centre/README.md

 <script src="../static/js/base.js"></script>
 ```

 Through working to debug & understand this issue with Code Institute Tutor Support I discovered that this was due to the fact that I had failed to use the jinja templating syntax when detailing the `source` attribute of the `script` element linking to my `base.js` file.
-Due to the way Heroku & Github source static files, this was creating the situation where the app appeared to function as expected in the development environment, but would glitch in the production/heroku deployment.
+Due to Django's inability to serve static files in *production* (as opposed to development), the hardcoded relative file path link would not be served in production - creating the situation where the app appeared to function as expected in the development environment, but would glitch in the production/heroku deployment.

 Updating the code to reflect the Jinja temaplting syntax per the code block below has resolved the issue, and the live heroku deployment messaging functionality now behaves as expected.
 I have closed the bug on the kanban tracker: